rbaravalle/imfractal/README.md

 imfractal
 =======

-An open source (BSD) library to compute (multi)fractal dimensions of images written in Python.
-Different implementations of the multifractal formalism are present, e.g., the Sandbox method, the MFS and the Singularity multifractal spectrum.
-The support for the use of the pyopencl library is in process of development.
+An open source (BSD) library to compute (multi)fractal dimensions of images and volumes written in Python.
+Different implementations of the multifractal formalism are present, e.g., the Sandbox method, and the Singularity or Lipschitz-H\"older multifractal spectrum.

 ## Required dependencies for imfractal: